 I could see that she was locked into a struggle with her feelings and needed help to feel safe and to break through to the releasing stage.
 Feeling such intense feelings can be very scary, they need us to show them that it's safe to feel, to show and to express those feelings.
 So I offered for her to sit on my knee, offering to make a ring around her with my arms that she could push against to help her really growl and get it all out (something we'd practiced before).
 She liked that idea, plonked on to my knee and pushed outwards against my arms with her hands.
 The containment of my arms gave her both the safety, holding and also the resitance to push against that allowed her to really growl from her belly a few times.
 This helped her move from struggling to releasing and she then dropped into big deep releasing cries, with lots of tears - the tensions started to finally drain away.
 She still couldn't or wasn't ready to tell me what it was all about, she was far from accessing reason.
 I didn't push her to try and tell me as it was clear that she was still in an emotional state and I didn't want to risk shutting down her healing release by pressurizing her to reason or find the words before she was ready.

 The story came to light.
 By the time I got back home my friend rang to see if my girl was ok because she had heard from her daughter in the same class all about how the teacher had really shouted and growled at my girl that day because she wasn't doing her work and my daughter became really distressed understandably.
-Apparently the teacher even complained about my daughter to another teacher when they entered the room with words of "well there's ONE girl in here today whose not doing what she's told".
+Apparently the teacher even complained about my daughter to another teacher when they entered the room with words of "well there's ONE girl in here today who's not doing what she's told".
 It was later confirmed that my daughter is dyslexic, which explained why she couldn't understand the verbal instructions without being given some visual guidance to accompany it, her confusion further exasperated by her teacher's impatience.
-From my daughter's perspective she didn't know what work she was supposed to do.
+From my daughter's perspective, she didn't know what work she was supposed to do.
 I had previously told the teacher she was most likely dyslexic, as I am and a lot of my family are, but the teacher didn't know much about that and had put my girl into a totally confused and overwhelmed state because of a communication misunderstanding.
-Meetings followed that ensured such such a communication mismatch wouldn't happen again.
+Meetings followed that ensured such a communication mismatch wouldn't happen again.

 Dysregulated behaviour symptomizes a dysregulated state.
 I find it so sad that many parents would consider such behaviour to be "unacceptable", "acting up", "being unreasonable", "disrespectful", "naughty" and hence view it as something that should just stop and then take it personally that their child doesn't stop "making a fuss" when told to stop.
 So often the parent doesn't know the importance of attuning to what's going on with the child.
 Our society has a harsh attitude towards children who have meltdowns and tantrums and have little understanding of the underlying feelings and unmet needs that drive the behaviour.
 The behaviour is not the problem, but symptomatic of unmet needs and a dysregulated state.